Concordium/concordium-rosetta/README.md

 ### Construction API

-The tool `tools/concordium-rosetta-test` project is a simple client tool that uses the implementation to send a transfer from one account to another.
+The tool [`tools/transfer-client`](tools/transfer-client) project is a simple client that uses the Rosetta implementation to make a CCD transfer from one account to another.
 The transfer may optionally include a memo.

 An example of the construction flow if it were to be performed by hand is as follows: TODO